juspay/hyperswitch-control-center/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the Apache 2.0 license.

 ---